An interesting book by Hornell Hart

 Hart's synthesis

-In the first part of his book, examining the extensive documentation on mediumistic séances of previous decades, Hart focuses in particular on the research carried out for over 30 years by Charles Drayton Thomas with the famous English medium Gladys Osborne Leonard (1882-1968).
+In the first part of his book, examining the extensive documentation on mediumistic séances of the previous decades, Hart focuses in particular on the research carried out for over 30 years by Charles Drayton Thomas with the famous English medium Gladys Osborne Leonard (1882-1968).
 Drayton Thomas (1868-1953), a minister of the English Methodist Church, devoted most of his life to systematic studies and rigorously conducted surveys on survival.
 On February 3rd, 1917 he anonymously had his first sitting with the medium Osborne Leonard, through which Sir Oliver Lodge believed to have received irrefutable evidence of the identity of his son Raymond who died in the war, as reported in his book Raymond or Life and Death.
-Charles Drayton Thomas's father died in 1903, and his sister Etta – who had shared Charles' interest in psychical research – died in 1920 at the age of 46.
+The father of Charles Drayton Thomas died in 1903, and his sister Etta – who had shared Charles' interest in psychical research – died in 1920 at the age of 46.
 In 1922 Drayton Thomas began to publish a series of articles and some books in which he presented the many probative evidence relating to the identity of the spirits of his father, his sister and some of his deceased friends, who manifested themselves during the sittings with Leonard.
-He kept detailed and accurate written records of these sittings, which he then made available to interested researchers, and also managed to record on a gramophone some communications – coming from his father's entity – that he made then heard to a committee of SPR members.
+He kept detailed and accurate written records of these sittings, which he then made available to interested researchers, and also managed to record on a gramophone some communications – coming from his father's entity – that he made then heard to a committee of members of the SPR.
 The medium's controls themselves conceived and proposed a series of experiments and tests to verify whether the information received actually came from disembodied entities or could be attributed to telepathy between the medium and the sitters.
-For the scientific merit of his research, Drayton Thomas was elected a member of the SPR Council, of which he was a member for 19 years.
+For the scientific merit of his research, Drayton Thomas was elected a member of the SPR Council, a position he held for 19 years.

 Drayton Thomas's investigation on survival